osmedeus/documentation/src/faq.md

 ???+ info "I already setup my notification, How do I know it will work?"
     Please run the command here `osmedeus scan -m ~/osmedeus-base/workflow/test/noti.yaml -t sample.com` to test your notification setup.
 If you received a message in your channel then it works.

+???+ question "My test notification is working fine, but I still didn't get any noti on the real scan?"
+    It won't show any noti vuln data in your channel simply mean it's not found any vuln.
+Try to grab some urls with you know is for sure vulnerablie like Jenkins or Jira then run it with urls workflow like this `osmedeus scan -f urls -t list-of-vulnerable-url.txt` and you will see.

 ???+ question "Why my home router crashed when running Osmedeus?"
     Again, I'm always recommend to run Osmedeus with vps to avoid these issue.
 If you really want to change the amass config then go to `~/osmedeus-base/data/configs/amass.ini` and edit the `maximum_dns_queries`, and also change some massdns rate on the probing module.

 ???+ info "Where can I find the password for the Web UI?"
     Please refer to [**this page**]("/installation/web-ui/#start-a-web-server") to start a web server and get credentials.
 You may need to run this command `cat ~/.osmedeus/config.yaml | grep password`

+???+ question "How can I keep the scan or the web UI running in the background?"
+    The simplest way to do it is running the process under [tmux session](https://tmuxcheatsheet.com/).